Kolkata Rainbow Pride Walk: 2018

 On 30 December 2018, the last Sunday of the year, Kolkata's LGBTIQKHA+ community organised their annual event called the Rainbow Pride Walk which commenced from Jatin Das Park and concluded at the Vivekananda Park, located in the southern Kolkata.
 This year's Pride Parade was noteworthy since this was the first one since a part of Section 377 was read down by the Supreme Court in Navtej Singh Johar v.
 Union of India on 6 September 2018.
 The initiative aims at celebrating non-normative sexual orientation and invites people who have been discriminated for their Gender and Sexual Minorities, Disability and Profession (Sex work, Prostitution).
 This 17th Pride Walk, one of the oldest in India, saw a crowd of more than thousand people who witnessed this monumental event.
 Although the Pride Parade happily celebrated the reading down of Section 377, it simultaneously also protested against the Transgender Persons Bill, 2016 introduced by the Union Ministry of Social Justice and Empowerment, Government of India, subsequently passed by the Lok Sabha.
-This Bill demands Transgenders to provide a medical examination report in order to be recognized as trans-people.
+This bill requires transgender people provide a medical examination report in order to be recognized as transgender people.
 Such a legislation only reintroduces surveillance by the government.